Setting up a KDE.org FTP Mirror HOWTO

 Finishing Up

 At this point, you should have a fully working KDE.org FTP mirror.
-Now, all you need to do is send an email to the webmaster to get listed on the mirrors page.
+Now, all you need to do is send an email to the KDE Sysadmin to get listed on the mirrors page.
 Send the following information:

 - The server address